brimdata/super/book/src/intro.md

 * dynamically typed like JSON.

-Self-describing data makes data easier: when transmitting data from one entity to another there is no need for the two sides to agree up front what the schemas must be in order to communicate and land the data.
-Likewise, when extracting and serializing data from a query, there is never any loss of information as the [super-structured formats](formats/intro.md) capture all aspects of the strongly-typed data whether in
+Self-describing data makes data easier: when transmitting data from one entity to another, there is no need for the two sides to agree up front what the schemas must be in order to communicate and land the data.

+Likewise, when extracting and
+serializing data from a query, there is never any loss of information as the [super-structured formats](formats/intro.md) capture all aspects of the strongly-typed data whether in